High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Natural Science Foundation of China (Grant No.~12102103 and 12272105), the Heilongjiang Touyan Innovation Team Program, and Fundamental Research Funds for the Central Universities (Grant No.~HIT.NSRIF.2020014).
-In addition, the first author acknowledges the financial support by the China Scholarship Council (Grant No.~202006120104).
+This work is supported by the National Natural Science Foundation of China (No.~12102103 and 12272105), Fundamental Research Funds for the Central Universities (No.~HIT.NSRIF.2020014) and National Postdoctoral Fellowship Program (No.~GZC20233464).
+In addition, the first author acknowledges the financial support by the China Scholarship Council (No.~202006120104).